The Boeing Company

 - Northern District of Illinois

 The complaint charges Boeing and certain of its officers with violations of the Securities Exchange Act of 1934.
-Boeing designs, develops, manufactures, sells, services and supports commercial jetliners, military aircraft, satellites, missile defense, human space flight and launch systems and services worldwide.
+Boeing designs, develops, manufactures, sells, services and supports commercial jetliners, military aircraft, and satellite, missile defense, human space flight and launch systems and services worldwide.